LoopKit/loopdocs/docs/nightscout/remote-commands.md

     * You send a 5-unit remote bolus.
     * The bolus is delivered to the Looper.
-    * <span translate="no">Nightscout</span>&nbsp; is having a temporary technical issue and doesn't show the bolus was received.
+    * *Nightscout* is having a temporary technical issue and doesn't show the bolus was received.
-    * You are watching &nbsp;<span translate="no">Nightscout</span>&nbsp; and you don’t see a delivery so you assume it failed.
+    * You are watching *Nightscout* and you don’t see a delivery so you assume it failed.
     * You send another remote 5-unit bolus.
     * The second 5-unit bolus is delivered to the Looper (10 Units total).

 You can see the danger of sending duplicate bolus/carbs so be careful.
-If a remote bolus/carb entry doesn’t show in &nbsp;<span translate="no">Nightscout</span>, use your own judgment on whether enough time has passed to try again.
+If a remote bolus/carb entry doesn’t show in *Nightscout*, use your own judgment on whether enough time has passed to try again.

 ### Remote Bolus, Then Remote Carb